Relabeling Minimal Training Subset to Flip a Prediction: Introduction

 The contributions of this work are summarized as follows.
-(1) We introduce the problem of identifying a minimal subset of training data, $\mathcal{S}_t$, which would result in a different prediction if relabeled; (2) We provide a computationally efficient algorithm for this task and report performance in binary classification problems; (3) We demonstrate that the size of the subset ($|\mathcal{S}_t|$) can be used to assess the robustness of the model and the training set.
-(4) We show that the composition of $\mathcal{S}_t$ can explain group attribution bias.
+(1) We introduce the problem: identifying the minimal subset $\mathcal{S}_t$ of training data, if relabeled, would result in a different prediction on test point $x_t$; (2) We provide a computationally efficient algorithm for binary classification models with convex loss and report performance in text classification problems; (3) We demonstrate that the size of the subset ($|\mathcal{S}_t|$) can be used to assess the robustness of the model and the training set; (4) We show that the composition of $\mathcal{S}_t$ can explain group attribution bias.